Leire Asensio-Villoria, instructor, with Hanif Kara, structural consultant

 The course is framed by a general ambition to develop explorations in digital design, fabrication and parametric tools that is equally informed and enriched by historical precedent while still maintaining a speculative and novel outlook.
 The primary focus of the course will be in the development of skills, techniques and both conceptual as well as technical understandings of the application of digital processes and tools to the development of tectonic and construction systems in architecture.
 We will dedicate the semester to develop a project that takes advantage of a number of emerging and established digital techniques and processes in order to develop new prototypes for construction systems that will take inspiration from and expand on the analysis of a number of exemplary construction/tectonic systems.

 Students will be guided to follow a process from initial digital analysis right through to physical fabrication of prototypes.
-The course will cover and develop digital design skills in 3d modeling; parametric tools as well as in digital fabrication.
+The course will cover and develop digital design skills in parametric tools, digital fabrication as well as new emerging material technologies.
 The course will be open to all students and while an intermediate level knowledge of 3d modeling software is encouraged and welcome, it is not strictly necessary to take the course.